 On average, it takes a local fire department 9-12 minutes after a fire has started to arrive on scene.
 That’s 9-12 minutes for flames and smoke to threaten lives and destroy property.

-According to the American Fire Sprinkler Association, fire sprinklers are widely recognized as the single most effective method for fighting the spread of fires in their early stages, before they can cause severe injury to people and damage to property.
-Loss of property can be reduced by 85 percent with the installation of a fire sprinkler system.
+According to the American Fire Sprinkler Association, fire sprinklers are widely recognized as the single most effective method for fighting the spread of fires in their early stages, meaning before they can cause severe injury to people and damage to property.
+Loss of property can be reduced by up to 97 percent with the installation of a fire sprinkler system.